agrogan97/psychex/docs/source/index.rst

 Psychex
 =======

-Psychex is a psychology and cognitive science library in JavaScript for building online experiments using JavaScript.
+Psychex is a JavaScript library for building games for online experiments in psychology and the cognitive sciences.
 It was built by A. Grogan in the Department of Experimental Psychology at the University of Oxford.

-The main goal of Psychex is to make it easy to build gameified experiments.
+The main goal of Psychex is to make it easy to build gameified experiments, and comes with a range of tools for collecting data.

 Psychex is completely free and open-source.
 It's designed to be customised and extended, and open-source contributions are entirely welcomed and appreciated.